UvA-CW-Robo-research/uvacw_rm_thesis/projectdescription_template_theses.md

 ---

 title: "I, Robot: Funny or Faulty?"
-subtitle: "Humor and communication failure in social robotics: Effects on perceived warmth and competence"
+subtitle: "Robots Are Social Actors?
+The Interplaying Effects of Performance Error and Humor on Individuals’ Social Perception of a Humanoid Robot"
 date: Semester 2, academic year 2025/2026
 ---
 ###### 2026